0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

     Reserving tokens for disassociation can prevent a node from being selected for new deposit and withdrawal oracles.
     If allocating tokens to a deposit or withdrawal oracle would cause the number of free tokens to fall below the amount reserved for disassociation, the node will not be selected for a deposit or withdaral oracle.
-    When tokens are disassociated the reserved amount is automatically reduced by this amount.

 1. Sign in to the browser.
 2. Navigate to